vrbait1107/Hostel-Management-System/README.md

 # Hostel Management System

-A web application developed to handle various activities of a hostel such as storing and displaying information of students, feedback and complaint system successfully showcased and appreciated at the final round of Vigyaan Aavartan, NIT Raipur Techfest.
+A web application developed to handle various activities of a hostel such as storing and displaying information of students, feedback and complaints.

 Users:
-Admin (Hostel warden or caretaker) and Student
+Admin (Hostel warden or caretaker) and Students

 ## Database